 All Australian-trained psychiatrists are trained to work with people across the age spectrum.
 I have done some years of work with children and adolescents.
 I am willing to see young people, although there are times where a specialist Child and Adolescent Psychiatrist is better suited to your needs.
 For example, I do not prescribe stimulant medication to children.
 I may decline a referral if I think I am not well suited to your needs.
 Time limitations mean I am not able to accept all referrals.

 There are some great resources online to learn more about psychiatry and mental health problems.
 A good place to start is www.yourhealthinmind.org.au - this has been put together by my professional organisation, the Royal Australian and NZ College of Psychiatrists.
-As well as information online, there are some sites you can access “do-it-yourself” therapy, either on your own, or with the guidance of your health professional.
+As well as information online, there are some sites you can access “do-it-yourself” therapy, either on your own, or with guidance from your health professional.
 We can talk about these when we meet.
-Please beware of seeking medical advice from “Dr Google”, as there is a lot of inaccurate and biased information online.
-The sites I’ve suggested are reliable sources of information.
+Beware of medical advice from “Dr Google”: there is a lot of inaccurate and biased information online.
+The sites I’ve listed on the “Resources” tab are reliable sources of information.

 I completed my medical degree at the University of Queensland in 1999.
 I commenced work in the field of Psychiatry in 2001 and obtained my specialist Fellowship in 2010.
 Five of my 20 years in the field have been working with Child and Youth, including in the ‘headspace’ model.
 I am currently also working in the South-West Child and Adolescent Mental Health Service.